Home » Home Styling Tips » How to Decorate a Room from Start to Finish

 Ok, it’s starting to all come together now!
 Now it’s time to add the smaller decor items such as throw pillows, plants, candles, vases, and baskets to add your personality and soften any edges.

-Instead of thinking of decor of just putting stuff places, I like to see decor as finding solutions.
-I’ll include some common decor items and how I use them strategically:
+If you’re wondering where to put small decor items, instead of thinking of decor as just putting stuff places, I like to see decor as finding solutions.

 Check out my Shelf Decor Roundup for my go to decor pieces perfect for styling.